prashantomer/react_self_proj_rails_api/README.md

 rails db:seed
 ```

+## GIT branch policy

+We're going to keep `master` stable and do our development in the `develop` branch.
+Master is protected and
+we should not be able to push to master.
+Although we can push to `develop`, it's encouraged that we do so
+via feature branching and merge requests.

 ## Testing

 We're focusing on unit and integration tests.
 Let's try to keep tests up to date :rocket:.
 To run the tests,